-We found our house by a miracle--her name is Jodi.
-(Catch more about her at the end of part 2.)
+We found our house by a miracle thank you to our friend, Jodi.
+Be sure to read more about her role in the story at the end of part two.
 It is a competitive world baby!
-When you are determined to live in a popular neighborhood, and you aren't an investor that can drop cash, you need to stick to your guns and not give up.
+When you are determined to live in a popular neighborhood, and you aren’t an investor that can drop cash, you need to stick to your guns and not give up.

 We almost strayed from our goal at one point.
 We house-hunted for eight months and two of those we were all living apart in three different towns.
 I think shopping for a house when you are tired and desperate is like shopping for groceries hungry.
 Stay focused, stay focused.
 Here is a list of the houses we missed out on before our urban cottage came along.